lolcommits/lolcommits-loltext/README.md

 ## Installation

 By default, this plugin is automatically included with the main lolcommits gem.
-If you happen to uninstall this plugin gem, install it back with:
+If you have uninstalled this gem, install it again with:

     $ gem install lolcommits-loltext

-Then configure and enable with:

-    $ lolcommits --config -p loltext
-    # set enabled to `true` (and set other options or choose the defauts)

 That's it!
 Every lolcommit will now be stamped with your commit message and sha.
-Setting enabled to `false` will disable this plugin and no text or color overlay will be applied.
+This plugin is enabled by default (if no configuration for it exists).
+To disable (so no text or overlay is applied) use:

+    $ lolcommits --config -p loltext
+    # and set enabled to `false`

 ### Configuration

 Configure this plugin with:

-    lolcommits --config -p loltext
+    $ lolcommits --config -p loltext
+    # set enabled to `true` (then set your own options or choose the defaults)

 The following options are available: